rodrigoprimo/social-connect/readme.txt

 `<?php do_action( 'social_connect_form' ); ?>`

-= What do I do if the Rewrite Diagnostics fail? =

-If you get a 403 and 404 on the Rewrite Diagnostics test, please request your hosting provider whitelist your domain on mod_security.
-This problem has been encountered with **Host Gator* and **GoDaddy**.

-For more information, see [Geodanny's](http://wordpress.org/support/profile/geodanny) kind responses in the forums to similar issues [here](http://wordpress.org/support/topic/plugin-social-connect-url-rewriting-and-query-string-parameter-passing) and [here](http://wordpress.org/support/topic/plugin-social-connect-url-rewrite).

 = Where can I report bugs & get support? =

 First, a few caveats on support.